 There are many types of acoustic and digital pianos, but at a high level, we have four categories:

-Within each category, there are more variations.
+There are more variations within each category.
 For example, upright pianos have four styles based on their heights.

 It is important to determine your budget range beforehand.
 Pianos can vary significantly in price, so knowing your budget will help you narrow your options.